Terenceyuyue/varFEM/README.md

   - We remark that the current design can be adapted to find FEM solutions of most of the PDE problems.

-  - The Folder variational will be integrated into iFEM in the near future.
+  - Folder variational will be integrated into iFEM in the near future.

 ## Adaptive finite element method and Newest-node bisection